uqlibrary/technology-training/QGIS/raster/QGIS_raster.md

 We can style our DEM with a terrain colour palette:

-* double-clock on the DEM layer
+* double-click on the clipped DEM layer
 * go to the "Symbology" tab
 * change the Render type to "Singleband pseudocolor"
 * by default, it uses the min/max values, which is what we want